hainguyen662/hainguyen662/README.md

 ## 📝 About Me

-I am a DevSecOps/SRE Engineer with **2 years of hands-on experience**, specializing in building and operating systems on Kubernetes and AWS.
+I am a DevSecOps/SRE Engineer with 2 years of hands-on experience, specializing in building and operating systems on Kubernetes and AWS.
 I have strong skills in CI/CD automation (GitLab CI), implementing GitOps (ArgoCD), and migrating systems from EC2 to K8s.
-Currently pursuing a Master's degree in Information Security, I apply a **security-first mindset** to all tasks.
+Currently pursuing a Master's degree in Information Security, I apply a security-first mindset to all tasks.

 ### 🎯 Areas of Expertise
 | Domain | Technologies |